joelchrono12/joelchrono12.ml/uses.md

 - **Nintendo Switch OLED** (Tears of the Kingdom Edition): The first ever console I've purchased myself.
     - **8BitDo Ultimate 2C**: controller with 2.4 Ghz and Bluetooth, no stick drift and great feel.
+    - **8BitDo Pro 2**: controller with Bluetooth, no stick drift and great feel, the buttons are even better than the other one.
     - **VoltEdge CX-60**: A basic controller, no fancy sticks or anything, just cheap and functional.
     - **NitroDeck**: unibody controller that decks on the Switch, with better ergonomics.
     - **Linyuvo KS42**: joycon replacements with better ergonomics, dpad is bad though, but good otherwise.